Key Facts About the University of Lincoln

 1. A university working with its city and across the nation

-- More than £140 million invested in the stunning Brayford Pool campus that has transformed a city centre brownfield site, revitalised the area and attracted investment from the retail, leisure and property sectors
+- The University has invested more than £150 million in the stunning Brayford Pool Campus that has transformed a city centre brownfield site, revitalised the area and attracted investment from the retail, leisure and property sectors

-- Our award-winning business incubation centre, Sparkhouse, has supported more than 100 new and growing businesses to establish themselves in the region and create over 200 new jobs.
+- The award-winning business incubation centre, Sparkhouse, has supported more than 230 new and growing businesses to establish themselves in the region and create over 370 new jobs

 2. Supporting UK industry and the economy

-- National Centre for Food Manufacturing at Holbeach campus, a state-of-the-art training factory sponsored and updated entirely by industry
+- The National Centre for Food Manufacturing at the University’s Holbeach campus is a state-of-the-art training facility, which is sponsored and updated entirely by industry

-- Embedding expertise of academics and graduates in national and local companies through Knowledge Transfer Partnerships.
+- The expertise of Lincoln academics and graduates is embedded in national and local companies through a number of Knowledge Transfer Partnerships

-- Contract research and consultancy purchased from the University by business and the public sector worth over £16 million in the last five years (2007-12).
+- Contract research and consultancy purchased from the University by businesses and the public sector over the past five years is worth more than £16 million.

 3. Research with real impact for people and society

-- Two thirds of research outputs submitted recognised as having world-leading elements and majority rated as internationally excellent
+- The University's strategy enabled it to achieve a strong outcome in the Research Assessment Exercise (RAE) 2008.
+Two thirds of the research outputs submitted by the University were recognised as having world-leading elements and the majority were rated as internationally excellent

 4. Very satisfied students

-- Students rated a number of Lincoln’s courses among the best in the country for student satisfaction in the latest National Student Survey.
-Accounting was ranked number one nationally for the fourth year in a row
+- Students rated a number of Lincoln’s courses among the best in the country for student satisfaction in the 2013 National Student Survey.
+Accounting was ranked number one nationally for the fifth year in a row

-- Working in partnership with the Students’ Union to constantly improve a great student experience
+- Working in partnership with the Students’ Union enables the University of Lincoln to constantly improve a great student experience

-- Committed to developing enterprising graduates, many of whom start their own successful businesses.
+- The University is committed to developing enterprising graduates, with Lincoln students enjoying good graduate prospects and many going on to start their own successful businesses.

 5. Commitment to academic excellence

-- Accreditation by a number of professional bodies including Nursing and Midwifery Council, Royal Pharmaceutical Society of Great Britain, Health Professions Council, General Social Work Council, British Psychological Society, Broadcast Journalism Training Council, Periodical Training Council, Chartered Institute of Environmental Health, Chartered Institute of Personnel and Development, Law Society, Bar Council and Institute of Biomedical Science
+- Lincoln is proud to be accredited by a number of professional bodies, including the Nursing and Midwifery Council, Royal Pharmaceutical Society of Great Britain, Health Professions Council, General Social Work Council, British Psychological Society, National Council for the Training of Journalists, Periodical Training Council, Chartered Institute of Environmental Health, Chartered Institute of Personnel and Development, Chartered Institute of Logistics and Transport, Law Society, Bar Council and Institute of Biomedical Science.

 6. Global engagement

-- More than 90 different nationalities represented among the student population
+- More than 100 different nationalities are represented among the University of Lincoln’s student population

-- Supporting multinational companies and organisations in their education and training needs.
+- The University of Lincoln supports multinational companies and organisations in their education and training needs.

 7. Driving change in higher education

-- Led the pioneering Learning Landscapes project to design academic spaces of the future
+- The University led the pioneering Learning Landscapes project to design academic spaces of the future

-- Heading a major Higher Education Academy-funded project - Student as Producer - to investigate and promote student involvement in research right from the start of their studies.
+- Lincoln heads up the innovative Student as Producer project, which is a major Higher Education Academy-funded initiative designed to investigate and promote student involvement in research right from the start of their studies.

 8. Strong community focus

-- Sponsors of, Lincoln Grand Prix, Lincoln Book Festival and the Frequency Festival of Digital Culture
+- The University sponsors the Lincoln Grand Prix Cycle Race, Lincoln Book Festival, Lincolnshire Business Awards, Lincolnshire Sports Awards and the Frequency Festival of Digital Culture

-- Development of cultural arts in the city with the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and Lincoln Academy series of public lectures and film
+- It supports the development of cultural arts in the city through the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and a variety of public lectures, including the prestigious Lincoln Academy series

 9. Social mobility and diversity